Passkeys for online log in

 -

-Passkeys are faster, simpler and more secure way to log in to websites and apps.
+Passkey is a modern, password less authentication method.
+It is an encrypted digital key created on your device.
+Passkeys are faster, simpler and more secure way to log in to websites.

 -

-You can use your passkey to log in to your Bank of Scotland account on the business banking app and Business Internet Banking on the web.
+You can use your passkey to securely log in to your Business Internet Banking account on the web.

 -